 The banks are funding a huge problem

-Between 2008 and 2013, ANZ, Commonwealth, NAB and Westpac have loaned over $36 billion to fossil fuel projects in Australia.
+Since 2008, ANZ, Commonwealth, NAB and Westpac have loaned over $36 billion to fossil fuel projects in Australia.

 The coal and gas industry is threatening our farms, water resources, health, the environment and natural icons like the Great Barrier Reef.
 It is also jeopardising our chances of keeping global warming to within manageable limits.